timothycrosley/deprecated.pies/README.md

     easy_install pies

-integrating pies into your diet
+Integrating pies into your diet
 ======================

 Using and integrating pies into an existing Python 2.6 code base (to achieve Python 3 dual support) couldn't be simpler: